 Usually, readers have to read your emails for them to take action.
 That means if subscribers aren’t reading your emails then it hard to achieve your email marketing goals.

 And to get them to read, you must make sure you are sending emails to the right subscriber at the right time.
 That’s where email list segmentation and personalization comes in.

 And that’s exactly what I’m about to talk about.

 Before I get deep into the topic, let’s learn some basic things about email list segmentation.

 What is email segmentation?

-Email list segmentation, like the name suggests, is the process of splitting your subscribers into smaller groups based on their age group, location, status, job title, etc so that you can personalize your emails to individual subscribers.
+Email list segmentation is the process of splitting your subscribers into smaller groups based on their age group, location, status, job title, etc so that you can personalize your emails to individual subscribers.
 Email list segmentation increases engagement since the content is relevant to a specific group of recipients or subscribers.